Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 command (`-l`).

-If you have used a Cray system in the past, you may be familiar with the legacy linking behaviour of the Cray compiler wrappers.
+If you have used a Cray system in the past, you may be familiar with the legacy linking behavior of the Cray compiler wrappers.
 Historically, the wrappers built statically linked executables.
-In recent versions of the Cray programming environment, this not the case anymore, libraries are now **dynamically linked**.
-The following options are available to you to control the behaviour of your application
+In recent versions of the Cray programming environment, this is not the case anymore, libraries are now **dynamically linked**.
+The following options are available to you to control the behavior of your application

-- Follow the default Linux policy and at runtime use the system default version of the shared libraries (so may change as and when system is upgraded)
+- Follow the default Linux policy and at runtime use the system default version of the shared libraries (so may change as and when the system is upgraded)
 - Hard code the path of each library into the binary at compile time so that a specific version is loaded when the application start (as long as the library is still installed).
 Set `CRAY_ADD_RPATH=yes` at compile time to use this